Scubasoda/youtube-scam-ad-scanner/browser-extension/README.md

 This Chrome/Edge extension automatically captures ad URLs from YouTube and integrates with the Python scanner.

+## ⚠️ Important Legal Notice

+**This extension is for personal security research and educational purposes only.**

+- ✅ Use for analyzing ads you personally encounter
+- ✅ Keep data private and secure
+- ✅ Report scams through official YouTube channels
+- ❌ Do NOT use for mass data collection or commercial purposes
+- ❌ Do NOT violate YouTube's Terms of Service

+**You are responsible for ensuring your use complies with all applicable terms and laws.**

+See [../LEGAL.md](../LEGAL.md) for complete disclaimer.

 ## Features

 - ✅ Automatically captures ad URLs when you browse YouTube